wevsty/RDPBlocker/README.md

 threshold = 3
 ; Blocking time in the seconds time = 300

+[Whitelist]
+; Addresses in the whitelist will not be subject to any restrictions ; The syntax is key = Regular expressions
+; Note : Keys cannot be repeated
+001 = 127.0.0.1
+002 = 192.168.*
 ```

 If users need, they can also download the zip package to configure and install it by themselves.